Kamov Ka-15

-The Kamov Ka-15 (NATO reporting name Hen) was a Soviet two-seat utility helicopter with coaxial rotors, which first flew on It was the world's first mass-produced coaxial helicopter.
+The Kamov Ka-15 (NATO reporting name Hen) is a Soviet two-seat utility helicopter with coaxial rotors, which first flew on It was the world's first mass-produced coaxial helicopter.
 State acceptance trials were completed in 1955, and the helicopter entered production the following year at aircraft factory No. 99 in Ulan-Ude.
 It was a precursor to the Ka-18 and was fitted with the M-14 engine (helicopter version).
 It was primarily used for bush patrol, agricultural purposes and fishery control.

 Design and development

 In 1950, after evaluating the single-seat Kamov Ka-10, Soviet Naval Aviation developed a requirement for a larger and more capable two-seat helicopter with an enclosed cabin, but keeping the coaxial rotor layout of the Ka-10.
 The first prototype of the resulting design, the Kamov Ka-15, entered flight testing in early 1952.

 While the Ka-10 was based around an open steel tube framework, the Ka-15 had a more conventional fuselage with a steel-tube structure, with the forward fuselage covered by plywood and the aft fuselage by stressed-skin duralumin.
 The crew of two sat side-by-side in an enclosed, and extensively glazed cockpit, with the pilot sitting on the left side of the cockpit, and access by sliding doors on either side of the cockpit.
 A 255 hp Ivchenko AI-14V radial engine was mounted behind the cockpit, and drove the three-bladed coaxial rotors.
 A twin tail was mounted above the rear fuselage.
 The aircraft had a fixed undercarriage, with two main wheels and two castoring nosewheels, with a tailskid mounted under the rear fuselage.